-ESS ONLINE EVENTS 2024 – 25
+ESS ONLINE EVENTS 2025–2026

-We are happy to announce the ESS Online Events for 2024-25!
 After the success of our last event series, we have another wide selection of events lined up for you.
-We invite you to seven events spread out between 3.
-November 2024 and 17.
-May 2025.
-As we always curious to try out new ideas, we will have some new formats and hope there is something for everybody – we are certainly very excited of what is coming up!
+We invite you to five events spread out between 2 November 2025 and 3 May 2026.

 Quick overview of events: